libbpf/bpfvv/HOWTO.md

 ### The bottom panel

-The bottom panel shows original log text for selected line and for the line where cursor is hovered on.
+The bottom panel shows original log text for the selected line and for the current hovered line.
 It is sometimes useful to check the source of the information displayed by the visualizer.

 ## Not frequently asked questions

-### What exactly "read" and "written" value means here?
+### What exactly do "read" and "written" values means here?

 Here is a couple of trivial examples:
 * `r1 = 0` this is a write to `r1`